cloudblog004/fantasticfoodies/content/en/posts/1297-easiest-way-to-prepare-super-quick-homemade-chicken-and-broccoli-alfredoreal-quick.md

 1. Prepare 1 1/4 lb boneless,skinless chicken breast cut into 1 1/2 inch pieces

 This satisfying dish is also versatile, so serve it with your family&#39;s favorite sides.
 This chicken and broccoli Alfredo recipe will help you make a delicious Italian style dish without worrying about the carbs or pasta, because you Broccoli and spinach provide an excellent source of vitamins, minerals, plant compounds, antioxidants, and fiber.
 These are nutrients that many keto.
-Thick &amp; creamy dairy-free alfredo with chicken, broccoli, &amp; veggie noodles for an easy paleo &amp; low You read the title of this post right!
+Thick & creamy dairy-free alfredo with chicken, broccoli, & veggie noodles for an easy paleo & low You read the title of this post right!

 <!--inarticleads2-->